Miniature Airbrush Painting Guide – Everything About Airbrush for Models

 In order to use the airbrush gun with any standard compressor, a water separator is included in the scope of delivery, which can be easily installed on the airbrush gun.
 This prevents water from getting into the compressed air and prevents paint stains.

 The nozzle is changed by loosening the screw connection.
 Then the nozzle is unscrewed and the needle is pulled out of the airbrush.
 The new nozzle and needle can be inserted the same way.
-A cleaning set and an airbrush cleaner are not included in the delivery.
-These articles should be purchased at once.
+A cleaning set and an airbrush cleaner are not included in the kit.
+These products should be purchased separately.
 For thorough cleaning, the whole Sp180K can be easily disassembled.

 Almost any water-based acrylic paint is suitable for model airbrushing.
 This also has the advantage of being odorless and harmless to health.
 Solvent-based paints can also be used.
 However, you should make sure that your airbrush gun is suitable for this.
 Often the seals do not withstand frequent use of such paints.
 It is also important to wear a breathing mask when working with solvent-based paints.

-In addition to the special model making airbrush for miniatures color sets with various basic colors, many manufacturers also offer special effect colors for model making.
-For example, you will find metallic colors, colors for rust, dirt, flaking and aging effects, camouflage colors for model cars, and color sets for realistic imitation of wood and leather.
+In addition to the special airbrush for miniatures paint sets with various basic colors, many manufacturers also offer special effect colors for model making.
+For example, you will find metallic colors, colors for rust, dirt, flaking, and aging effects, camouflage colors for model cars, and color sets for realistic imitation of wood and leather.

 In the following airbrush instructions, we assume that you have already familiarized yourself with your airbrush gun.
 You should also have already gained some experience on paper.
-Before you go to your model it is useful to master the basic exercises like circles, dots, and fine lines.
-You also know how your spray pattern changes when you change the distance to the surface, move your hand quickly or slowly and vary the amount of paint and/or air.
+Before you start on your model, it is useful to master the basic exercises like circles, dots, and fine lines.
+You should also know how your spray pattern changes when you change the distance to the surface, move your hand quickly or slowly and vary the amount of paint and/or air.

 - Unfortunately, paint mist does not only adhere to the object to be sprayed but also to everything in the vicinity.
-Therefore, it makes sense to free your workplace from everything that should not get paint.
-It is best to layout the work surface generously with old newspapers or the like.
-There are also spray boxes for model making available in the trade.
+Therefore, it is important to free your workplace from everything that you don’t want to be painted.
+It is best to cover the work surface generously with old newspapers or the like.
+There are also special spray booths for model making available.
 These make some of the tedious covering work easier.

-- In addition, your airbrush workplace should be free of dust and fuzz, which could settle on the still slightly moist paint.
+- In addition, your model making airbrush workplace should be free of dust and dirt which could settle on the still slightly wet paint.

-- Good lighting is of enormous importance for the fine work in model making.
+- Good lighting is of enormous importance for the fine work in model making airbrush painting.
 With a daylight lamp, you can distinguish really fine color nuances and turn your model into a realistic image.
 Right-handers place their lighting on the left and left-handers on the right to avoid shadows.